 - Highly supportive and available… yet able to provide corrective critiques as needed

 Attendance is limited to 12-15 attendees with no more than four attendees from a single client company.
-If you’d like more information, please contact email@example.com or firstname.lastname@example.org.
+Contact us if you'd like more information.

 In Cleveland, OH USA - June 20-22, 2018

 A Blue Belt Certification workshop will be held in Cleveland, OH June 20-22 at The Dively Conference Center on the Campus of Case Western Reserve University.
 Attendees will stay at the Glidden House, a historic mansion located one block from the Dively Center, and mere steps from the world-famous Cleveland Museum of Art and Cleveland Museum of Natural History.